We have made it through three days of auditions and we thank everyone who came out in support of the show.

 11:30 AM: Titanic rides at anchor in Queenstown harbor, about two miles from land.
 113 third-class and seven second-class passengers board from tenders with 1385 bags of mail.
 Seven passengers disembark.

-Last known picture taken of TITANIC
+Last known picture taken of TITANIC as she steams away from land. |

 1:30 PM: The starboard anchor is raised for the last time and Titanic departs on her first Trans-Atlantic crossing for New York.
 Estimated total number of passengers on board: 2227.
 (Exact total unknown due to discrepancies in passenger/crew lists.)